Aiszzzz/BotStorm/README.md

 Enter target IP address

-(For UDP/TCP) Scan and select open port
+If UDP or TCP is selected, the controller will scan and display open ports for the given IP.

+For UDP/TCP: Select an open port to target

 Once selected, the controller sends the attack command to all connected bots, which begin flooding the target.